uchicago-library/ldr_metadatastorage/README.md

 - items will contain an item for each result that is part of the answer to the question being asked
 - the value of an item WILL ALWAYS be a URI resolvable by the ldr metadata storage
 - metadata will contain dublin core metadata
-- metadata WILL contain a dc:title
+- metadata WILL contain 2 instances of dc:title
 - metadata MAY contain a dc:date
+- metadata MAY contain a dc:description
+- metadata MAY contain a dc:isPartOf
+- dc:isPatOf will have an attribute xsi:type with value dcterms:URI
 - metadata MAY contain a dc:relation
-- metadata WILL contain AT LEAST one dc:identifier
+- metadata MAY contain AT LEAST one dc:identifier
 - dc:identifier WILL have an attribute xsi:type
 - the attribute xsi:type on dc:identifier WILL either have have dcterms:URI OR dcterms:URL